mdn/content/files/en-us/mozilla/add-ons/webextensions/content_scripts/index.md

 ---
 {{AddonSidebar}}

-A content script is a part of your extension that runs in the context of a particular web page (as opposed to background scripts which are part of the extension, or scripts which are part of the web site itself, such as those loaded using the {{HTMLElement("script")}} element).
+A content script is a part of your extension that runs in the context of a particular web page (as opposed to background scripts which are part of the extension, or scripts which are part of the website itself, such as those loaded using the {{HTMLElement("script")}} element).

 [Background scripts](/en-US/docs/Mozilla/Add-ons/WebExtensions/Background_scripts) can access all the [WebExtension JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/API), but they can't directly access the content of web pages.
 So if your extension needs to do that, you need content scripts.